relevance/boomstick/README.md

     TODO: Find way to DRY up username/password repetition.
     TODO: Find real place from which to serve editor binaries.
     TODO: Is there an ubuntu-desktop-minimal package?
+    TODO: Is there a better means of configuring Cursive?